rebelsky/csc207c/_mps/blockchains.md

   : Walk the blockchain and ensure that its blocks are consistent (the balances at every step are legal) and valid (as described in `append`).
 If not, throw an exception with a meaningful message at the first bad block.
 In a more robust system, we might throw different exceptions for the different kinds of errors.
 In this version, we're just going to rely on the message.

 `Iterator<String> users()`
   : Return an iterator of all the people who participated in the system (received money in the system).
 You can present this list in any order.
+You should not duplicate any user.

 `int balance(String user)`
   : Find one person's balance.
 Returns 0 if they haven't used the system.